 However, prolonged exposure to stress can lead to an overproduction of cortisol, disrupting hormonal balance.
 These high cortisol levels can have deleterious effects on health, including:

 It is therefore crucial to effectively manage stress to maintain healthy cortisol levels.
-Different techniques can be used for this purpose, such as regular physical activity, breathing exercises, or seeking a better work-life balance.
+Different techniques can be used for this purpose, such as regular physical activity, breathing exercises, or seeking a better balance between professional and personal life.

 The effects of cortisol on the body